 The Bill Falters… Apple Commission is Formed

 Influential Senator Hall from Vancouver (who was also a fruit processor) strongly objected to any sort of advertising, promotion or research on culls and other processing fruits.
 After a few days of stalemate, the bill was amended to apply only to apples going into “fresh” channels.
 It then passed quickly and Governor Martin signed into law an act establishing the “Washington State Apple Advertising Commission,” on March 17, 1937, setting up an assessment of 1¢ per box.
 Governor Martin then appointed the new Commission members (see photo below).
-The commission actually merged its affairs with Washington State Apples, selecting Zediker as Chairman.
-Offices were established in Wenatchee and Yakima, with Wenatchee as headquarters because of its central location, which is where it is still located today.
+The Commission actually merged its affairs with Washington State Apples, selecting Zediker as Chairman.
+Offices were established in Wenatchee and Yakima, with Wenatchee as headquarters because of its central location, where it continues to serve the Industry today.

 Magazine ads from Woman’s Home Companion and Life Magazine, 1937

 Other Issues Tackled

 Almost at once, the Commission took over the ongoing battle with the Food & Drug Administration on the spray residue problem.
 It persuaded the Public Health Service to send a team to Wenatchee to study the effects of the residue permitted by the FDA.
 More than 3,500 people were studied and it eventually resulted in liberalizing the tolerances so hot water scalding was no longer required.
 It also paved the way for a permanent Public Health office in Wenatchee to work specifically with the fruit industry.
 The WWII development of DDT revolutionized the postwar pest problem, but it was too late to help the hundreds of growers who had already abandoned their orchards a few years earlier.